bitagoras/xtype/README.md

 | `e`    | element   | 1     | element as defined in grammar  | Encapsulated element in array of e            |
 | `x`    | byte      | 1     | user defined data byte         | special structs, compressed data etc.         |

-A special type is `e` for elements which can be used as array of bytes to reserve space for another UBN element.
-It is actually an additional size information for elements.
-It helps to more quickly parse a file and step over larger subelements.
+A special type is `e` for elements which can be used as an array of bytes to reserve space for another UBN element.
+It acts as an additional size information for elements.
+It helps to parse a file more quickly and step over larger subelements.

 Examples
 --------